-Directions: Read the scenario below and indicate which of the Causes Of all that apply).
+Check-In

-Loss forms would provide coverage for the peril described.
-(Select
+Read the scenario below and indicate which of the Causes Of Loss forms would provide coverage for the peril described.
+(Select all that apply).

-After a blizzard, the weight of the snow and ice causes significant damage to the roof of a commercial building.
+After a blizza a commercia ard, the weight of the snow and ice causes significant damage to the roof of al building.

-■ Basic Form
+🗌 Basic c Form

-▼ Broad Form
+🗹 Broad 🗹 Broad Form

-✓ Special Form
+🗹 Spec ial Form

-Weight of Snow, Ice, or Sleet is a covered peril on the Causes Of Loss - Broad Form.
-It is also covered by the Causes Of Loss - Special Form because it is not specifically excluded.
+• of Snow, Ice, or Sleet is a covered peril on the Causes Of Loss - Broad Form. covered by the Causes Of Loss - Special Form because it is not specifically d.